 About the LI Coastal Bioblitz

-The bioblitz took place from June 26th to July 3rd, 2021.
-Participants used the app iNaturalist to log all their observations.
-There were over 60 observers that participated in the bioblitz with over 2,800 observations of over 900 species.
+In 2021, there were over 60 observers that participated in the bioblitz with over 2,800 observations of over 900 species.
 Some of most observed species included Common Milkweed, Poison Ivy, Great Egret, and Gray Catbird.
-Visit the Long Island Coastal Bioblitz iNaturalist page to see more stats from the event!

 If you have any questions, please reach out to firstname.lastname@example.org.